 Heading to Bali with kids in tow?
-Fret not, Mums and Dads, 'cause the island is chock full of fun activities and adventures for children of all ages and interests...
+Fret not, Mums and Dads, 'cause the island is full of fun activities and adventures for children of all ages and interests...

 If the thought of keeping the kids entertained on holiday leaves your tummy in a twist – fear not.
 You can leave the temper tantrums at home because Bali is an action-packed tropical playground for both kids and parents.
 With waterslides and safari parks, kid-friendly restaurants and boutique clothing brands for little fashionistas, you’ll no doubt earn yourself some “cool parent points” with a family trip to Bali.